 This is a relatively expensive stove at £125 and there are cheaper options on the market.
 But it is worth spending the extra pounds to get a quality system like the DragonFly.
 Opting for cheaper models or gas stoves is fine if you don’t use it that often, but if you rely on your stove and use it continuously then this is definitely worth the money.

 The only other consideration is that it’s quite noisy.
-Personally, it’s never phased me, but when camping with friends a couple of people have picked up on it.
+Personally, it’s never bothered me, but when camping with friends, a couple of people have picked up on it.
 So if you’re a ninja camper then this might bother you.

 The MSR DragonFly stove is a brilliant bit of kit.
 It packs up small, it’s light, powerful, easy to clean and maintain, tough, ultra-convenient and I love it.

 Liked that?
 Try these...